-This article analyses data on general government expenditure on 'social protection' (according to the Classification of the Functions of Government - COFOG).
-It is part of a set of statistical articles based on Government expenditure by function.
+This article analyses data on general government total expenditure on 'social protection' (according to the Classification of the Functions of Government - COFOG).
+It is part of a set of statistical articles based on general government expenditure by function.

 Eurostat collects data on general government expenditure by economic function according to the international Classification of the Functions of Government (COFOG) in the framework of the European System of National Accounts (ESA 2010).

-Expenditure on 'social protection' remained by far the most important COFOG division in 2018 in the EU-27 and in all reporting Member States and EFTA countries.
+Expenditure on 'social protection' remained by far the most important COFOG division in 2021 in the EU and in all reporting Member States and EFTA countries.
 This reflects government's core function to redistribute income and wealth, financed by compulsory payments.
-Not surprisingly, the expenditure category dominating this division is 'social benefits' and social transfers in kind (purchased market production).
+Unsurprisingly, the expenditure category dominating this division is 'social benefits and social transfers in kind (purchased market production)'.
 Social benefits are paid to households to alleviate social risks and needs.
 Examples include unemployment benefits and pension payments.
-In 2018 in the EU-27, social benefits and social transfers in kind made up 89 % of of expenditure in the social protection COFOG division.
+In 2021 in the EU, social benefits and social transfers in kind (purchased market production) made up slightly more than 89 % of expenditure in the social protection COFOG division.

 'Social protection' expenditure by type of transaction

-At the level of the EU-27 in 2018, 89 % of expenditure related to 'social protection' was in the form of social (cash) benefits and the purchase of social transfers in kind.
-Around 5 % of expenditure in this function was in the form of compensation of employees, e.g. wages and salaries of staff administrating social protection schemes and 3 % of total expenditure on social protection was in the form of intermediate consumption.
-2 % related to other current transfers, for example to non-profit institutions serving households.
+In 2021 at the EU level, 89.2 % of expenditure on 'social protection' was in the form of social (cash) benefits and social transfers in kind (purchased market production).
+This category comprises payments of retirement or survivors’ pensions, unemployment allowance, benefits connected with absence from work as a result of ill health, accident, maternity, payment of family, education or other allowances in respect of dependants.
+4.8 % of expenditure in this function was in the form of compensation of employees, e.g. wages and salaries of staff administrating social protection schemes, 2.6 % was in the form of intermediate consumption (purchases of goods and services) and 2.2 % related to other current transfers, for example to non-profit institutions serving households.

 Source data for tables and graphs